-In most cases, you can reduce the amount of fat in a recipe by one-third without altering the taste or texture.
+In most cases, you can reduce the amount of fat in a recipe by one-third without drastically altering the taste and texture.
 If your recipe calls for saturated fat, butter, shortening or lard, all of which are high in saturated fat, try using vegetable or canola oil instead.
 You can also replace half the butter in cookies and cakes with applesauce.

 Use nonfat or low-fat dairy products.

 You can reduce the amount of calories and fat in many recipes by replacing full fat dairy products with their nonfat or low-fat counterparts.
 Use buttermilk, which is 1.5% fat, instead of whole milk in your favorite cake or cookie recipes, for example.
 If your recipe calls for sour cream, try plain nonfat yogurt, instead.
 Fat-free cheeses don’t melt very well however, so you should use reduced fat cheese if you are making a recipe such as veggie pizza.

 One of the easiest ways to reduce the amount of fat and calories in many recipes is to replace ingredients with healthier alternatives.
 For example, try replacing enriched pasta with whole wheat pasta, which will help add more fiber and other nutrients to your meal.
 Or replace the chocolate chips your recipe calls for with raisins.

 You can reduce the amount of sugar in most recipes by one-third to one-half.
 Instead of using sugar to sweeten baked goods and desserts, substitute sweet flavored spices such as cinnamon, cardamom, nutmeg and vanilla or almond extract.

 Add flavor without using salt.